Robin Simon: Magazine

-He played on the song "Saddest Quay", from Magazine keyboards player Dave Formula's solo album, Satellite Sweetheart, in 2009.
+He played on the song "Saddest Quay", from Magazine keyboard player Dave Formula's solo album, Satellite Sweetheart, in 2009.

 John Foxx

 Simon contributed to Foxx's solo albums The Garden (1981), The Golden Section (1983), and In Mysterious Ways (1985).
-He also performed on stage during his 1983 tour and at a special John Foxx & the Maths show at London's Roundhouse in 2010.
-He later became an effective member of John Foxx and the Maths with his contribution to the album group Howl, released in 2020.
+He also performed on stage during his 1983 world tour and at a special John Foxx & the Maths show at London's Roundhouse in 2010.
+He later became a member of John Foxx and the Maths with his contribution to the album Howl, released in 2020.

 Humania

-Ultravox had gone on to greater success with Midge Ure fronting the band, but when Ure left the band in 1988, Billy Currie formed a new band which later included Simon.
-Using the early name of Uvox at rehearsal stage, they later used the name Humania.
-Live gigs at London's Marquee club and the borderline followed, though the band was short-lived with Currie subsequently forming another incarnation of Ultravox without Simon.
+Ultravox had gone on to greater success with Midge Ure fronting the band, but when Ure left the band in 1988, Billy Currie began a short-lived project called Humania that included Simon on guitar.
+One song from this period was included on a compilation album, a live performance of "I Can’t Stay Long" from the Ultravox album Systems of Romance.